-- Lehman’s Pre-Graduate Advising Office offers workshops on the graduate school application process and has drop-in hours each week via Zoom.
-Their October 26 event “What Does it Take to Get into Graduate School” is highly recommended–especially if you haven’t thought about it.
+Lehman’s Pre-Graduate Advising Office offers workshops on the graduate school application process and has drop-in hours each week via Zoom.
+This semester’s workshops focus on personal statements, interviewing, and the various standardized exams.
+All are highly recommended–especially if you haven’t thought about it.
 Details at their site

-- Selections from Chapter 5 in Introduction to Black Studies
+READ the following sections of Chapter 5 (Black Religion) in Introduction to Black Studies

 - Focus on the sections on:

 - The Dogon Tradition (FOCUS on the Intro and theological insights sections; SKIM the section on the creation narrative)